lidiaordonez/auth-laravel-v1/README.md

 # auth-laravel-v1

+Laravel AuthN+AuthZ methodology (for Faith FM projects):
-Laravel Authentication using Auth0 (developed for Faith FM projects)
+ * Authentication using Auth0
+ * Authorization using local user-permissions table (with Laravel/Vue-JS helpers)

-This repo is a composer package created from pre-existing source files to improve authentication file consistency across our Faith FM Laravel+Vue projects.
+This repo is a composer package created to improve authentication file consistency across existing Faith FM Laravel+Vue projects.
+(Previously we had been trying to maintain multiple copies of these files across multiple projects).

+At present, Laravel artisan's "publish" functionality is simply being used to clone a set of consistent files across our projects.

+Note: In the future, it is anticipated that variations (for some of these files) may be required between projects, and at this time this simplistic "force-publish" deploy method will need to be replaced by more sophisticated approach using Laravel Traits / parent Classes, etc.

 # Installation